-In the early days, the villagers raised their own food or caught it in the sea or shot it out of the sky.
+In the old days Corolla villagers raised their own food, caught it in the sea or shot it out of the sky.
 Everyone had a vegetable garden and fruit trees to provide fresh produce, and most everything was canned and preserved to save for the stark winter months.
-Because Corolla village was on the more-protected sound side of the island, the gardens and plants were shielded from the lethal salt-laden winds of the ocean side.
+Because Corolla Village was on the more-protected sound side of the island, the gardens and plants were shielded from the lethal salt-laden winds of the ocean side.
 And the area’s mild climate made for a long growing season.
 The Village Garden is a reminder of these old sustenance gardens and the types of plants they bore.
-Most all the seeds grown here, mainly those in the vegetable garden, were available to Corollans during the period from 1900 to 1920.
-Gardener Amy Crowe tries to grow mostly older and heirloom varieties, some of which are nearly extinct.
-Some of the plants you’ll find here include cardoon, feverfew, fennel, bachelor buttons, a purple chase tree, comfrey and older varieties of roses, like the 1840s China roses growing along the fence.
+Most all the seeds grown here, mainly those in the herb garden, were available to Corolla residents during the period from 1900 to 1920.
+Garden manager Amy Crowe tries to grow mostly older and heirloom varieties, some of which are nearly extinct.
+Some of the plants you’ll find here include cardoon, feverfew, fennel, bachelor buttons, a purple chaste tree, comfrey and older varieties of hydrangeas.
 The garden is a nice opportunity to rest in some calming green space.
 You can sit on the edges of the raised beds for a spell and enjoy nature at its finest.

 Outer Banks This Week with Autumn & Justin

 There are no active giveaways at this time.
 Please check back later.